espriggs/autumncast-modeling/README.md

 # autumncast-modeling
-Data cleaning and modeling for autumncast
+Data cleaning and modeling for the autumncast app